 - Gender: Men are more likely to develop this condition.

 - Age: The most common ages for developing this condition is between 20-40.

 Ankylosing Spondylitis Symptoms

-Symptoms for spondylitis can vary from person to person.
+Symptoms of spondylitis can vary from person to person.
 Symptoms typically occur between the ages of 18-45, although it is possible to experience symptoms aside from those ages.
-Symptoms for this condition can come and go for an irregular period of time.
-The most common symptom for ankylosing spondylitis is stiffness or pain in the lower or lumbar region of your back and buttocks.
+Symptoms of this condition can come and go for an irregular period of time.
+The most common symptom of ankylosing spondylitis is stiffness or pain in the lower or lumbar region of your back and buttocks.
 This discomfort usually occurs in the morning or at night.
-In addition, you may have a low grade fever and loss of appetite.
+In addition, you may have a low-grade fever and loss of appetite.

 Other symptoms may include: